Where to Go Apple Picking in NC This Year 2023

 If you are looking to go apple picking a little closer to Raleigh or Charlotte, NC (2 -3 hours away) then consider apple picking at Apple Hill Orchard Cider Mill.
 Located in Morganton, NC, this 100-acre orchard and cattle farm is in its fifth generation of Apple Growers, has around 10,000 trees, and offers 22 varieties of apples.
 Their apple orchard actually dates back to the 1930s!

 They also recently opened a flower field where They have planted thousands of flower seeds.

-This year many apple orchards suffered a freeze, hence there are fewer apples to be picked.
-Therefore, this year Apple Hill Orchard has a required parking pass that can be purchased online.
+This year apple picking at this NC farm starts in mid-August.
+There is a required parking pass that can be purchased online.
 They are charging $3 per person to enter their Orchard/flower field.
 Children under the age of 2 are free.